gov-suite/governed-info-acq-instr/README.md

-# Governed Information Acquisition Instruments (GIAI)
+# Governed Instrument (GI)

-A "survey instrument" is a tool for obtaining data from respondents. **Governed Information Acquisition Instruments** (**GIAI**) is an opinionated approach to managing information acquisition instruments such as human-powered surveys as web forms as well as machine-powered data collection systems.
+A "survey instrument" is a tool for obtaining data from respondents. **Governed Instrument** (**GI**) is an opinionated approach to managing information acquisition instruments such as human-powered surveys as web forms as well as machine-powered data collection systems.

-GIAI uses [TypeScript](https://typescriptlang.org/) as the core configuration language and generates appropriate NIH LHC Form and related artifacts.
+GI uses [TypeScript](https://typescriptlang.org/) as the core configuration language and generates appropriate NIH LHC Form and related artifacts.

-The GIAI is designed to specify, in a form-engine and orchestration agnostic approach, complex validatable data acquisition systems.
+The GI is designed to specify, in a form-engine and orchestration agnostic approach, complex validatable data acquisition systems.
 It's based on a "specify once, generate many" design philosophy.

 ## To test